davclark/feldy-science/Outline.md

 Thus, it follows that *efficiently* learning to fall asleep will entail a somewhat different attitude (wiring, parameters, policy) from much of what we do to *efficiently* learn more optimal movement.
+Similarly, Michael repeatedly insisted that the gestural practices in *Sounder Sleep* were quite distinct from meditation, and indeed that skillful meditation is arousing and will *prevent* sleep.
+Understanding the differences between "waking up" in meditation vs.  "drifting off" using a hypnogenic gesture may be critically related to this consideration.

 Let's explore this together.